kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 ### Coordinates: Atom14 vs Atom37

-When looking at either the original [AlphaFold codebase](https://github.com/google-deepmind/alphafold) or the open-source reproduction in PyTorch called [OpenFold](https://github.com/aqlaboratory/openfold), many people trip over how the coordinates from the file formates discussed earlier are represented inside the neural network.
+When looking at either the original [AlphaFold codebase](https://github.com/google-deepmind/alphafold) or the open-source reproduction in PyTorch called [OpenFold](https://github.com/aqlaboratory/openfold), many people trip over how the coordinates from the file formats discussed earlier are represented inside the neural network.
 This confusion is enhanced by there being two different network-internal representations which are converted into each other depending on the use case scenario.

 The documentation on these two representations is sparse, with one being available on a [HuggingFace docstring](https://huggingface.co/spaces/simonduerr/ProteinMPNN/blame/e65166bd70446c6fddcc1581dbc6dac06e7f8dca/alphafold/alphafold/model/all_atom.py):